ibm-cloud-docs/power-iaas/exporting-boot-image.md

 5. Click **Boot images** in the navigation panel.

-6. Click the options menu for the boot image that you want to export and select **Export**.
+6. Click the overflow menu for the boot image that you want to export and select **Export**.
 The **Export boot image** panel is displayed.

 7. In the **Export boot image** panel, complete the following steps:

    1. From the **Region** dropdown list, select the region that contains your COS bucket.

-   2. In the **Bucket name** field, enter the name of the bucket where you want to export the image.
+   2. In the **Bucket name** field, enter the name of the bucket to which you want to export the image.
 If your image file must be stored in a subfolder within the bucket, specify the full path by using the `bucketName/optional/folders` format.

       To identify your bucket name, go to **Navigation menu > Resource list > Storage** and click your Cloud Object Storage instance name.
 Your buckets are listed in the navigation panel.